OS-Trolling/twitter-blue/README.md

-# Multiboot Template
-A template for Operating Systems with multiboot2 support<br>
-This template comes with basic C-kernel support and a basic VGA Terminal.
+# Twitter Blue Troll
+This OS can tell you that Twitter Blue is for losers in the most staggering VGA Graphics with a beautiful 80x25 Text Resolution!

 ## Credits
 Assembly code provided by [CodePulse](https://github.com/davidcallanan) from his [Operating System Tutorial](https://github.com/davidcallanan/os-series)